The Steelcase Leap is an ergonomic office chair that is highly adjustable.

 You can choose more premium upholstery options with custom fabrics or even leather, but some of these will be an additional price increase.

 The same goes for the base and frame finish.
-Our testing unit had the black base, but you'll pay more for a platinum base and frame (resembles a matte silver/gray) or a polished aluminum finish.
+Our evaluation unit had the black base, but you'll pay more for a platinum base and frame (resembles a matte silver/gray) or a polished aluminum finish.
 Keep in mind, the headrest and adjustable arms will always be black no matter what Leap color configuration you choose.

 Shipment & Delivery Timing

 Given that I customized my review chair to include the hardwood casters, headrest, and Buzz1 Blue fabric, OfficeDesigns didn't have this custom configuration in-stock.

 Here is the timeline for the shipment of our Steelcase Leap chair:

 Unboxing & Assembly